A new understanding of Einstein-Rosen bridges: Direct-sum Quantum Theory and geometric superselection sectors

 which can be realized with four commuting sets of creation and annihilation operators.
 With \eqref{posmomiho} the Hamiltonian of IHO \eqref{IHOhamil} split into direct-sum of four components describing the four regions of the phase space in Fig.~\ref{fig:IHOPS}.
 Finally, the quantization of IHO is governed by the direct-sum Schr\"{o}dinger equation of the following

 which describes the evolution of positive and negative energy quantum states.
-Due to the doubly degenerate regions $I$ ($II$) and $II$ ($IV$) related by \eqref{discreteTPQ} in the separatrix phase space (Fig.~\ref{fig:IHOPS}), the states $\vert \Psi_{iho}^{\pm E}\rangle $ would then be governed by
+Due to the doubly degenerate regions $I$ ($III$) and $II$ ($IV$) related by \eqref{discreteTPQ} in the separatrix phase space (Fig.~\ref{fig:IHOPS}), the states $\vert \Psi_{iho}^{\pm E}\rangle $ would then be governed by

 where the Hamiltonians correspond to each region are functions of corresponding position and momentum operators \eqref{posmomiho}.
 Since the positive and negative energy regions are related by the transformations \eqref{BKPE}, the position and momentum wave functions in the region $I$ ($II$) and $III$ ($IV$) swap with each other (i.e., Fourier transform in the region $I$ ($II$) becomes inverse Fourier transform in the region $III$ ($IV$) and vice versa).
-Working out \eqref{di-sumiho} we obtain
+Working out \eqref{di-sumiho} we obtain (in the units of setting $\omega=1$)

 which generates the zeros of the Riemann zeta function $\zeta\LF \frac{1}{2}\pm i\bar T \RF$.
 The above relations \eqref{boundarycondi}, though they seem similar to the BK's quantum boundary condition \eqref{boundarycondiBK}, there is a significant difference, which is "geometrical interpretation".
 In direct-sum quantization, using phase space geometric SSS, we obtain the geometric interpretation, which is a drawback in Berry and Keating's proposal \cite{Berry1999,Aneva:1999fy}.
 Direct-sum quantization, by splitting the full phase-space Hilbert space geometrically into SSS, would bring a resolution to the issue of quantum chaos in describing the quantum dynamics of IHO \cite{Berrychaos,Berry1999}.
 In short, what we achieved here is a description of the IHO quantum state (See \eqref{PNEIHO} and \eqref{ERBIHO}) by mathematical bridges (direct-sum) between various sheets of phase space with different arrows of time.